juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 ### 9.- Self driving donkey using the model

+Transfer the trained model back to the car

+<code>rsync -rv --progress --partial ~/mycar/models/ pi@<your_ip_address>:~/mycar/models/<code>

+Start your car again and pass it your model to drive

+<code>python manage.py drive --model ~/mycar/models/mypilot.h5</code>

+Better performance is achieved with tflite mode.

+<code>python manage.py drive --model ~/mycar/models/mypilot.tflite --type tflite_linear</code>

+# Connect your pc to the donnkey

+Options ...

-# SSH to the donkey
+## 1.- SSH to the donkey

 *   Locate your Pi on the network

 <code>ifconfig wlan0</code> or <code>ip -br a</code> to know the ip address

-turn off nano on ssh

-<code>sudo power off</code>

-Instructions from <a href = "https://docs.donkeycar.com/guide/robot_sbc/setup_raspberry_pi/#step-5-connecting-to-the-pi">donkey site</a>
+Instructions from <a href = "https://docs.donkeycar.com/guide/robot_sbc/setup_raspberry_pi/#step-5-connecting-to-the-pi">donkey site</a>.

+<code>ssh pi@raspberrypi.local</code> or <code>ssh pi@<your pi ip address></code>

-Or install <a href = "https://www.putty.org/">putty (for windows)</a>
+## 2.- Install <a href = "https://www.putty.org/">putty (for windows)</a>

 Open putty and type the jetson IP addres, when ask for login itroduce <code>hawkbot</code>(in this case) and the password.

+# Docker:

 #### Trainsfer the data from the car to the computer

-Is recommended to transfer the data to a PC computer to train, this training can be done in the Nano but the process is quite slow.

-1.- In a new terminal session on your host PC use rsync to copy your cars folder from the dev board.

-<code>rsync -rv --progress --partial board_name@<your_pi_ip_address>:~/mycar/data/  ~/mycar/data/</code>

-For this you should intall rsync for <a href = "https://alanbarber.com/post/installing-rsync-on-windows/">windows</a> or <a href = "https://www.hostinger.com/tutorials/how-to-use-rsync">linux</a>

-Another option (best option) is to run the docker container terminal, install rsync and run the command to get the data files
+Run the docker container terminal, install rsync and run the command to get the data files

 #### <a href = "https://docs.donkeycar.com/guide/train_autopilot/">Train a model</a>

-Again is recommended to enter the docker container terminal
+Enter the docker container terminal.

-2.- In the same terminal we can run the training script on the latest tub by passing the path to that tub as an argumennt.
+In the same terminal we can run the training script on the latest tub by passing the path to that tub as an argument.

 <code>donkey contrain --tub <tub folder names comma separated> --model ./models/mypilot.h5 </code>

-* you can also train your model trough this <a href = "https://colab.research.google.com/github/uwesterr/MlFastAiBlog/blob/master/_notebooks/2020-03-01-TrainDonkeyCar.ipynb">collab notebook</a>
+* you can also train your model trough this <a href = "https://colab.research.google.com/github/uwesterr/MlFastAiBlog/blob/master/_notebooks/2020-03-01-TrainDonkeyCar.ipynb">collab notebook</a>.

-### Commands

-Run the container
-    * Docker container terminal: <code>$ Docker exec -it donkeycar1 bash</code>

-For windows vmmem takes a lot of memory, so turn it of: <code>$ wsl --shutdown</code>

 # Failed attempts or issues